OpenEvalProject/evals/manuscripts/elife-13662/v2/manuscript.md

 The presence of anion-binding sites in CaSR may also provide a mechanism for CaSR to sense polycations such as polyamines.
 Increasing concentrations of polyamines could potentially compete with arginine residues at the anion-binding sites to bind to PO43-, thereby prompting the dissociation of PO43- from relatively weak sites, and releasing their inhibitory effect on the receptor.
 This would drive CaSR toward its active-state conformation.
 Our hypothesis would predict that polycations with higher number of positive charges will be more effective agonists.
 Indeed, previous studies have shown that polyamines mediate an increase in intracellular inositol phosphate and Ca2+ accumulation with the rank order seprmine > spermidine > putrescine (Cheng et al., 2004; Quinn et al., 1997).

-In summary, activation of CaSR involves an intricate interplay of amino acids, Ca
+In summary, activation of CaSR involves an intricate interplay of amino acids, Ca2+, and possibly PO43- ions.
+Like other GPCRs (Rosenbaum et al., 2011), CaSR exists in a conformational equilibrium between inactive and active states (Figure 9).
+(1) CaSR adopts an open conformation in the resting state, and PO43- ions promote the inactive configuration.
+(2) An L-amino acid closes the groove in the extracellular VFT module, thereby inducing the formation of a novel homodimer interface between subunits.
+(3) Ca2+ ions stabilize the active state by enhancing homodimer interactions between membrane-proximal domains to fully activate the receptor.
+The combination of agonist-induced VFT closure and specific association of membrane-proximal CR domains in CaSR will likely lead to rearrangement of the transmembrane domains for receptor activation.

 ![Figure 9.](https://cdn.elifesciences.org/articles/13662/elife-13662-fig9-v2.jpg)

-**Figure 9.:** The schematic diagram shows the equilibrium between the resting and active states of CaSR and the effects of L-amino acid and Ca2+ binding.DOI: http://dx.doi.org/10.7554/eLife.13662.022
+**Figure 9.:** The schematic diagram shows the equilibrium between the resting and active states of CaSR and the effects of L-amino acid and Ca2+ binding.

-## Common class C GPCR activation mechanism
+### Common class C GPCR activation mechanism

 Structural and functional data suggest a universal activation mechanism for class C GPCRs.
 First, agonist causes VFT closure in all three receptor systems of CaSR, mGluRs and GABAB receptor.
 Second, receptor activation requires the association of membrane-proximal domains.
 For CaSR, this involves the formation of a novel homodimer interface between the LB2 and CR domains.
 For GABAB receptor, which lacks the CR region, agonist leads to the formation of a large heterodimer interface between the LB2 domains (Geng et al., 2013).
 Similarly for mGluRs, single-molecule fluorescence resonance energy transfer (FRET) studies indicate that the LB2 domains of mGluRs come into proximity to stabilize the active state (Vafabakhsh et al., 2015).
 Furthermore, disulfide crosslinking experiments of mGluR demonstrate that a precise association between the CR domains is sufficient for full receptor activation (Huang et al., 2011).
 Third, agonist binding is accompanied by a decrease in separation between the C-terminal ends of extracellular domains.
 This will likely result in rearrangement of the transmembrane domain dimer for receptor activation.
 Indeed, FRET and crosslinking studies have detected movement between interacting transmembrane domains of mGluRs and GABAB receptor upon activation (Matsushita et al., 2010; Tateyama et al., 2004; Xue et al., 2015).
 In conclusion, agonist-induced VFT closure that leads to the specific association of membrane-proximal domains is a common mechanism shared by all class C GPCRs during ligand-dependent receptor activation.

 ## Materials and methods

-## Protein expression and purification
+### Protein expression and purification

 The extracellular domain of human CaSR (1–612) was cloned into the pFBDM vector (Berger et al., 2004) for expression in baculovirus-infected insect cells.
 Wild-type CaSR was heavily glycosylated, and we took two approaches to remove carbohydrates from CaSR ECD: (1) elimination of potential glycosylation sites through mutation, and (2) enzymatic deglycosylation.